jatinchowdhury18/FIRBenchmarks/README.md

 ## Results

-So far, I only have the results of the benchmarks from my machine (a 2017 Dell laptop with an Intel i7 CPU).
+So far, I only have the results of the benchmarks from my machine (a 2017 Dell laptop with an Intel i7 CPU), and a Mac machine accessed through the Travis CI platform.

 <img src="./results/figures/win_pow.png" alt="Pic" width="400"> <img src="./results/figures/mac_pow.png" alt="Pic" width="400">